 “When people are as blinded by materialistic thoughts as they became during the nineteenth century and right into the present, the physical body becomes a copy of the spirit and soul living in materialistic impulses.
 In that case, it is not incorrect to say that the brain thinks.
 It is then, in fact, correct.
 By being firmly enmeshed in materialism, we have people who not only think poorly about the body, soul, and spirit, but people who think materially and feel materially.
 What that means is that materialism causes the human being to become a thinking automaton, that the human being then becomes something that thinks, feels, and wills physically.
 The task of Anthroposophy is not simply to replace a false view of the world with a correct one.
 That is a purely theoretical requirement.
 The nature of Anthroposophy is to strive not only toward another idea, but toward other deeds, namely, to tear the spirit and soul from the physical body.
 The task is to raise the spirit-soul into the realm of the spiritual, so that the human being is no longer a thinking and feeling automaton.”
 The passage continues; it’s worth studying.
 “Such things as the pedagogy of the Waldorf School can arise from a recognition that humanity must turn toward spiritual activity, and not simply from a change in theory.
 We should work out of that spirit.” [p.
 115 - also see p.
 697ff]

-Waldorf teachers must be uncompromising Anthroposophists.
-Waldorf teachers know they are wrong is anyone outside Anthroposophy approves of what they are doing.
+a) Waldorf teachers must be uncompromising Anthroposophists. b) Waldorf teachers know they are wrong if anyone outside Anthroposophy approves of what they are doing.

 “As teachers in the Waldorf School, you will need to find your way more deeply into the insight of the spirit and to find a way of putting all compromises aside.
 It will be impossible for us to avoid all kinds of people from outside the school who want to have a voice in school matters.
 As long as we do not give up any of the necessary perspective we must have in our feelings, then any concurrence from other pedagogical streams concerning what happens in the Waldorf School will cause us to be sad rather than happy.
 When those people working in modern pedagogy praise us, we must think there is something wrong with what we are doing.
 We do not need to immediately throw out anyone who praises us, but we do need to be clear that we should carefully consider that we may not be doing something properly if those working in today’s educational system praise us.
 That must be our basic conviction.” [p.
 118 - also see pp. 494-495]

-Reincarnation; people had lives before this one; most other religions foolishly deny what Anthroposophy teaches.
+a) Reincarnation is for real; people had lives before this one. b) Most other religions foolishly deny what Anthroposophy teaches.